.webp)

 While both smurfing and structuring entail breaking down large sums into smaller transactions and are often used interchangeably, their key differences lie in their purpose and execution.
 Smurfing aims to hide the true nature and source of funds, involving multiple individuals and being more challenging to detect.
 On the other hand, structuring is focused on avoiding reporting requirements, often managed by a single individual and detected through monitoring patterns near the reporting threshold.

-AML Compliance: Structuring and Smurfing
+Structuring and Smurfing in AML Compliance

 Anti-Money Laundering (AML) regulations focus on preventing financial crimes such as smurfing and structuring.
 Below is an overview of how this happens: